kukymbr/tgnotifier/README.md

 See the [openapi.yaml](api/http/openapi.yaml) for an API contract.

+## GUI

+If you want to test or visualize `tgnotifier` possibilities or to send couple messages via the UI, run the `tgnotifierui` app.

+See the [GUI readme](cmd/tgnotifierui/readme.md) for more info.

 ## `tgkit` library

 Yes, there also a library to communicate with a Telegram API.